 Many of the rooms were simple, stark and truly chilling to behold.
 Bare rooms, stripped of any furniture, any decoration, with one door in and one set of old wooden shutters.
 In the centre of the room was always a severely rusted metal framed bed, left in its original position.
 The only other thing in the room was a solitary photograph of what the room looked like when the Vietnamese arrived.
 In some photos, the bed stood above large pools of blood which were black against the tiled floor, in others, awfully mutilated corpses were shackled to the bed, still seemingly straining against their restraints even after death.
 In another building were multiple floors of cells, some barely wide enough to fit a person in, stretching the length of the building.
 Rudimentary holes cut from the walls of the previous classrooms offered doors to the guards and offered us perspective on the scale of the imprisonment.
 In other larger cells, prisoners were shackled on a long iron bar together.
 Food consisted of four small spoons of rice porridge and a small leaf soup per day and prisoners were only hosed down every four days meaning that malnutrition and disease were rife.

-While the conditions of imprisonment (which usually lasted 2 or 3 months) were stomach churning enough, torture was a regular occurrence for prisoners at S21.
+While the conditions of imprisonment (which usually lasted two or three months) were stomach churning enough, torture was a regular occurrence for prisoners at S21.
 Prisoners were tortured to gain confessions of the crimes they had been charged with.
 However, the vast majority of people tortured at the prison were believed to be innocent and their confessions were false.
 Some of the tortures included, waterboarding, hanging, electric shocks, pouring alcohol on wounds, forcing liquid into the stomach and then beating them.
 Any attempted suicide to escape this torture was met with severe punishments.

 Originally, those who the Khmer Rouge no longer had use for, who’s confessions had been received, were killed on site.
 However, quickly the plot filled up and prisoners were sent to one of the infamous killing fields 15km outside of Phnom Penh.
 There prisoners were executed by a killing squad of teenagers with machetes, iron bars and other makeshift weapons owing to the fact that ammunition was scarce and expensive.
 Mass graves for the prisoners contained up to 100 bodies per grave, but often bodies weren’t even buried instead they were just thrown in ditches or lakes.